Table of Contents

 Now that you have curated your resume, it is time to make it appealing to the eyes.
 These three things make for a visually appealing resume-

 Ease of reading.
 Your resume should crisply communicate things with organized components.
-Margins, easy-to-read font, white spaces play a vital role in preventing your resume from feeling cramped.
+Margins, easy-to-read font, and white spaces play a vital role in preventing your resume from feeling cramped.

 Things you should never include in your resume